Learning to Estimate 3-D States of Deformable Linear Objects from Single-Frame Occluded Point Clouds: Method

 \subsection{Fusion of the Two Branches}

-As mentioned before, the max pooling operation in the end-to-end regression method enables the network to learn the global shape at the cost of losing rich local geometry information.
-Thus, the estimation of the node sequence is not very precise, but always keeps smooth and uniform with strong robustness to heavy occlusions.
-In contrast, the point-to-point voting method fully exploits the information in the local region of each node using point-wise estimations and voting mechanism.
-Owing to focusing on rich local information, the voting method shows accurate prediction performance for nodes outside occluded parts; however, for lack of learning the global characteristics, the estimation results for heavily occluded parts is significantly unreliable.

-To leverage both the global and local geometry evidence and achieve occlusion-robust state estimation, we introduce a non-rigid registration-based fusion module for the two branches.
-According to the known correspondence between the regression and voting results, we estimiate a non-rigid transformation from the smooth but imprecise regression results to the accurate unoccluded voting results, as shown in Fig. \ref{fig:fusion}.
-Then, we transform all nodes in regression results using the estimated transformation to obtain the final estimations whose unoccluded parts are as accurate as the voting results and occluded parts are filled up by the transformed smooth regression results.
+To leverage the advantages of both two branches and achieve occlusion-robust state estimations, we further introduce a non-rigid registration-based fusion module.
+With the known correspondence between the regression and voting results, we aim to estimate a non-rigid transformation from the smooth but imprecise regression results to the accurate unoccluded voting results, as shown in Fig. \ref{fig:fusion}.
+Note that here we only select the subset of unoccluded nodes from the regression and voting results to exclude unreliable estimations for registration.
+Then, we transform all the nodes in regression results using the estimated transformation to obtain the final estimations whose unoccluded parts are almost as accurate as the voting results and occluded parts are filled up by the transformed smooth regression results.
+Details of each step are described as follows: